 But nooooo….she had to be lazy.
 By sitting at Jesus feet.
 Hmm.
 Sadly, I can relate.
 As much as I want to be Mary, I’ve got a Martha mindset.
 My priorities in life are far too often about doing and not enough about relating.
 What about you?

-You’re too tired to enjoy your husband
+Clue #3: You’re too tired to enjoy your husband

 Do you fall into bed at night, exhausted?
 Too tired to even wash your face well?

 When’s the last time you connected with your husband meaningfully?
 Prayed for him?
 Had sex with him?

 Oh my friend, sit down.
 Breathe.
 And enjoy your husband.
 If you’re too tired to intentionally pour into your marriage, you are way too busy.

 Jesus set marriage up, and designed husbands and wives to delight in one another and to be an example of His love to the world.

 If you aren’t prioritizing your marriage, you’re missing out…but so is the world.
 Out of all your priorities in life, your marriage should come second only to your relationship with God.

 Related: 6 Essential Ways to Refresh Your Marriage

 Related: 4 Ways To Fall in Love With Your Husband (again!)